danielaufnahme-cmd/danielaufnahme-cmd/README.md

 I'm Daniel, a developer who likes building things from the ground up.

 I don't just want to use software.
-I want to understand how it works, experiment with it, and eventually build my own versions of the things I'm interested in.
+I want to understand how it works, experiment with it, and build my own ideas.

-Right now, most of that effort is going into **Geonex**.
+Right now, most of that effort is going into **Geonex**, my own programming language.

 I'm also learning **Java and Dart**, while using **Python** to build and prototype Geonex.